Kotlin/anko/README.md

 ### Basics

-Koan doesn't require you to inherit from its classes.
-Just use standard Activity, Fragment, FragmentActivity or whatever you want.
+In Koan, you don't need to inherit from any special classes: just use standard `Activity`, `Fragment`, `FragmentActivity` or whatever you want.

-DSL is loaded in ``onCreate()``:
+DSL is available in `onCreate()`:

 ```kotlin
 override fun onCreate(savedInstanceState: Bundle?) {